-Friends and relatives often treat parents differently after the death of a baby.
+Friends and relatives often treat parents differently after the death of a child.
 Fathers are often asked “how is your wife?”, and people may forget to say “how are you?”

 Fathers may feel it is their job to discourage looking back, and to encourage facing the future.
 Men often refuse help, or may not ask for support when it might be helpful.

-Parents’ relationship with each other may suffer further as physical contact may feel a necessary solace for one of you, but is not wanted by the other.
+Parents’ relationship with each other may suffer further as one of you may find comfort in physical contact, but it is not wanted by the other.
 You may feel differently about making love, or the possibility of having another baby.

-In time, couples who can respect each other’s differing ways may find that they can begin to talk, share and support each other more easily.
+In time, couples who can respect each other’s different ways of grieving often find that they can begin to talk, share and support each other more easily.

 If you are on your own

-If you are on your own, the sudden and unexpected death of a baby can be particularly difficult.
+For a parent on his or her own, the sudden and unexpected death of a child can be particularly difficult.